China appoints US-trained central banker

 Also Monday, the National People’s Congress endorsed the appointment of Liu He, Xi’s economic adviser, to a post as vice premier, where he is expected to oversee economic reform.

 The party is under pressure to control surging debt, defuse mounting trade tensions with Washington and Europe and make the cooling, state-dominated economy more productive.
-It has promised to open more industries to private and foreign competition but business groups and reform advocates complain Beijing is moving too slowly.
+It has pledged to open more industries to private and foreign competition but business groups and reform advocates complain Beijing is moving too slowly.

 Most Read Business Stories